salesforce/offline-app-developer-starter-kit/README.md

 8. Click **Save**.

 > **Note**
-> At this time, only actions added to the main page layout are shown.
+> At this time, only actions added to the main page layout are accessible in the Offline App.
 Support for record types will be available in a future release.

 ## View Offline Components in the Salesforce Mobile App

+The part you've been waiting for: seeing the code in action!

 > **Note**
 > The iOS version is used here, but the experience is identical across iOS and Android.